 • Curry Powder: I like to use medium curry powder, but you can use hot or mild if you prefer.
 Just double check it’s gluten free with no ‘may contain’ warnings.

 • Red Chilli: I cut the chilli in half for the slow cooking then remove before serving – that way you get all the flavour of the chilli without it being too spicy.
+For a spicier curry, add chopped red chilli instead.

 • Cardamom Pods: Just remember to remove them before serving!

-How to Slow Cooker Beef Curry
+How to Make Beef Curry In Slow Cooker

 Here are some step-by-step photos to show you how easy this slow cooker curry recipe is: